Glossary

 AJAX

-Asynchronous JavaScript and XML – technology for client-server communication over the HTTP protocol without the need for reload of the whole page during each request.
-Despite the acronym, JSON format is often used instead of XML.
+Asynchronous JavaScript and XML – a technology for exchanging information between the client and server over the HTTP protocol without needing to reload the entire page with each request.
+Although the name might suggest data is sent only in XML format, the JSON format is also commonly used.

 Presenter Action